bscotch/stitch/README.md

   .addIncludedFiles('my/localization/files');
 ```

-Note that the documentation is currently only within the code itself,
+**ⓘ Note:** The documentation is currently only within the code itself,
 but will be surfaced for you with Typescript-aware IDEs
 (such as Visual Studio Code).
 The examples here and below are all in
 Typescript, but you can use plain Node.JS instead.
 The main difference